JJacobsen441/www.e-bazar.dk/README.md

 todo:

-return DTOs instead of POCOs to front-end
+return DTOs instead of Business Objects to front-end

 generel clean up in code